-- Step 1 If the alarm is reported against the fan, verify that the fan-tray assembly is present. - Step 2 If the fan-tray assembly is present, complete the Replace the Fan-Tray Assembly, on page 367 procedure. - Step 3 If no fan-tray assembly is present, obtain a fan-tray assembly and refer to the Install the Fan-Tray Assembly procedure in the Hardware Installation Guide. - Step 4 If the alarm does not clear, replace the ribbon cable from the AIP to the system board with a known-good ribbon cable.
+- Step 2 If the fan-tray assembly is present, complete the Replace the Fan-Tray Assembly, on page 402 procedure. - Step 3 If no fan-tray assembly is present, obtain a fan-tray assembly and refer to the Install the Fan-Tray Assembly procedure in the Hardware Installation Guide. - Step 4 If the alarm does not clear, replace the ribbon cable from the AIP to the system board with a known-good ribbon cable.